juliaapolonio/SCOPA-BGEN-extension/README.md

 - [**TCLAP**](http://tclap.sourceforge.net/) for command-line argument parsing.
 - [**ALGLIB**](https://www.alglib.net/) for matrix operations and statistics.

-These dependencies are already in the cloned repository.
+These dependencies are already in the cloned repository and the Docker image.
 Make sure headers and compiled libraries of the above are accessible during compilation (`make`).

 ---